Culinary Uses of Artichoke Leaves and Stems: A Complete Guide

 The outer leaves of an artichoke are often discarded, but they hold flavorful, meaty portions near the base.
 Here’s how to prepare them for culinary use:

 1. Select Fresh Artichokes: Choose artichokes with tightly packed leaves and a firm texture.
 Compact varieties like Green Globe or Violetto are particularly suited for leaf recipes.
+If you are designing a mixed garden bed, see edible landscaping tips with artichokes for placement and companions.

 2. Wash Thoroughly: Rinse the leaves under cool water to remove any dirt or debris.